VirtualFlyBrain/VFB/ROAD_MAP.md

 # Road map for VFB dev

-STATUS: DRAFT.
+_STATUS:_ DRAFT

-AIM: a series of headings outlining aims, with only brief descriptive text.
-Each sub head should link to a Milestone on the issue tracker.
-Each major heading should correspond to an issue tag (label).
+_AIM:_ a series of headings outlining aims, with only brief descriptive text.
+Each sub head should link to a [Milestone](https://github.com/VirtualFlyBrain/VFB/milestones) on the issue tracker.
+Each major heading should correspond to an [issue tag (label)](https://github.com/VirtualFlyBrain/VFB/labels).

 * 3D browser dev
  * Experimentation period